 Hackney is home to the most vibrant cultural hotspots and hosts regular festivals and events throughout the year.
 Lately, Hackney has made itself a name for being the new gastronomic hub, thanks to its edgy culinary scene.
 Pro tip: don’t miss Andu Cafe, where you’ll enjoy hearty dishes of delicious Ethiopian vegan food.

 Although there are very few Underground stations, Hackney has good rail connections on the Overground and plenty of bus routes.
-Unfortunately, there aren’t many hotels or rentals for travelers to rent.
+Unfortunately, there aren’t many hotels or vacation rentals in the area; your best bet is to stay as near to Hackney Central Station as possible.

 Islington might be an upmarket residential area, but that doesn’t prevent it from being one of the trendiest neighborhoods in London.
 Islington has an enviable plethora of attractions, from impressive eateries to fringe theatre and a gorgeous landscape with glossy new urban developments and some of London’s finest historic Georgian and Victorian townhouses.